mangerhofer/startup/README.md

 ls -la - can list all files (even hidden ones) in a long format if you provide the parameter sudo - Execute a command as a super user (admin) ssh - executing commands remotely using the secure shell program

+### Javascript Startup

+I thought I understood enough javascript to do everything I needed but I discovered that the code I need for my website is a lot more complicated than I orginally thought and it requires a lot more than simple javascript to be functionable.